Complaints, compliments,and suggestions

 • Let us know what you think we should do

-We will always try to resolve your complaint in the first instance over the telephone, but if this is not possible and we need time to look at it, we will acknowledge that we have received your complaint with 5 working days.
+We will always try to resolve your complaint in the first instance over the telephone, but if this is not possible and we need time to look at it, we will acknowledge that we have received your complaint with five working days.
 We will aim to provide you with a full response within 10 working days.
 If we can’t get back to you in that time, we will explain why and tell you how long it will take.

 Here's our address: